Destoma/Plasmas-Project/diamagnetismFromMaxwellsEquations/README.md

 In the wire-loop demonstration, the external B-field was modeled by numerically calculating the Biot-Savart integral on a mesh of points with the same grid shape as that of the PyPIC3D fields (stated as (Nx, Ny, Nz in the config files).

-One of my future goals with this project is to implement a low-effort arbitrary external B-field inclusion method.
+Another of my future goals with this project is to implement a low-effort arbitrary external B-field inclusion method.

 ## PyPIC3D Simulation Tool